This script shall give you a basic idea of a simple hydraulic

 medium in the system and that is your hydraulic oil ( try to use a good

-of abrasion particles in your hydraulic oil - these tiny buggers surf your
+amounts of abrasion particles in your hydraulic oil - these tiny

 For further reference please see : Low,